ChifiSource/.github/profile/README.md

   The odd-data ecosystem is a Science-through-data oriented data ecosystem.
 This ecosystem is currently in its infancy, but the packages that are published are available for use.

-  ## grouped packages
-  there are currently no grouped packages. these will be tons of odd-data modules packaged together, like odd structures or odd data.

-  ## core

   <table>
     <tr>
     <th><a href = "https://github.com/ChifiSource/ParseNotEval.jl"><img width = 120 src="https://github.com/ChifiSource/image_dump/blob/main/parsenoteval/logo.png" ></a></th>